 - Cooking spray – Olive, avocado or coconut for cooking.
 Non-aerosol is best.

 - Nutritional yeast – Not baker’s yeast; used for flavor or as a cheese-like substitute.
+Good source of protein, fiber and B vitamins.

 - Arrowroot powder – Thickener for sauces and soups.
 Use in place of flour or cornstarch.